TomTheLion/Kerbal-Guidance-System/documents/guide.md

 jettison          | no        | stages vehicle and adjustes guidance algorithm for mass removed coast             | no        | adds a timed stage with zero thrust

+Each event is a lexicon with the following options for keys.

 Key          | Required? | Description
 ---          |---        | ---
 time         | yes       | time for event to occur